HussainSyed268/DSA-HackerRank/README.md

 # DSA-HackerRank
 A repository to keep track of solution of HackerRank questions related to Data Structures.
-This Repo is divided into days with 6 questions per day.
+This Repo is divided into days.